OCA/sale-workflow/sale_change_price/README.rst

 Sale Change Price
 =================

-This module allows to change price unit and discount on sale order line of a confirmed sale order
+This module allows to change price unit and discount on sale order line of a confirmed sale order.
+Please note that invoiced lines are ignored by wizard.

 Installation
 ============